New Delhi Airport

 Passengers willing to brave the often crazy streets of Delhi in a car will find the airport's only car rental operator, Carzonrent, just after the customs area in the arrivals section of Terminal 3.
 The company offers a variety of cars as well as a chauffeur-driven service.
 Other companies, such as Avis and Hertz, operate from New Delhi itself.

 Metered taxis are available at the airport but it is best to use pre-paid taxis.
 The Airports Authority of India offer pre-paid taxi service for arriving passengers.
 Approved fares for various locations are displayed at the taxi counters located inside the Arrivals halls.
 Pick-up points are just outside the terminals.
-The fare is fixed at Rs.13 for the first kilometre and Rs.7 for subsequent kilometres, with 25% extra from 11pm to 5am.
+The fare is fixed at INR 13 for the first kilometre and IRN 7 for subsequent kilometres, with 25 percent extra from 11pm to 5am.
 Travel time to the city is about 30 minutes.

 Transfer between terminals

-Terminal transfer shuttles connect Terminal 3 and Terminal 1.
+Terminal transfer shuttles connect Terminal 3 (international) and Terminal 1 (domestic).
 The shuttles are free and run every 20 minutes.
-Some domestic airlines (Air India, Indian Airlines, Jet Airways and Kingfisher) operate from the International Terminal so it's best to check with your airline before mistakenly transferring terminals.
+Some domestic airlines (Air India, Indian Airlines, Jet Airways and Kingfisher) operate from the Terminal 3 (international) so it's best to check with your airline before mistakenly transferring terminals.

 Money and communications: Several international and domestic banks have ATMs at the airport.
 Travel insurance services and currency exchange facilities are also available, as are public telephones and a post office.